disqus/mule/README.rst

   otherwise we have to hack up xunit :(

-- mule.process should support async callbacks so that results could be reported a lot quicker, and in smaller portions (otherwise the master isnt doing much work until the end, when its bulk work).

 - The Django test suite runner should be mostly a mixin class so that we can reuse the core of it as a generic unittest/2 suite runner.

-- mule_teardown needs to ensure it wipes ALL jobs in the current queue

 Django Integration
 ------------------

 - The short version of app names doesnt work currently. e.g. forums.TestCase

-- Implement support for --failfast under distributed models

 - Text runner output doesnt support verbosity levels correctly (for non-errors/failures):